alathon/BMUD/README.md

 * Download [BYOND](http://www.byond.com/download/) for Linux
 * Follow the instructions in the README.
 * Run 'make depend' in the bmud root dir.
 This will download dependencies.
+* Run 'make'.
+This will compile the game, the compiled VM executable has the .dmb extension
 * Edit run.sh if you want to change the port the game is hosted on.
 5555 by default
 * To run the game, use run.sh (or check out the command and call it manually).
 Note that it doesn't screen or use & or anything by default.